 When Herod realized that he had been outwitted by the Magi, he was furious, and he gave orders to kill all the boys in Bethlehem and its vicinity who were two years old and under, in accordance with the time he had learned from the Magi. – Matthew 2:16

 ~ Innocents massacred ~

 The evil that blind sighted King Herod is alive and well in our day too.
-A vivid display of this type of fear and hatred was played out in living color in Cairo, Egypt on December 11, of this year.
+A vivid display of this type of fear and hatred was played out in living color in Cairo, Egypt on December 11, 2016.
 An individual who believed he was doing the God of his religion homage, blew himself up in a Coptic Christian church, St. Peter’s and St. Paul’s.
 The suicide bomber targeted the section of the building where women and children are seated.
 To date it is reported that 27 people perished and over 45 were injured.
 The trauma inflicted on the community, and the country is undefinable.
 Grief is processed in tangible ways in Egypt.
 I am reminded of the weeping of God’s people in the days of Rachel, King Herod, and Cairo, Egypt today.

 A sound was heard in Ramah, weeping and much lament.

 Rachel weeping for her children, Rachel refusing all solace,

 Her children gone, dead and buried.
 Matthew 2:18

 The Coptic Christian churches are not strangers to persecution.
 The Christian population of Egypt are the minority, and they suffer in many ways.
 Suffering has not extinguished the light of Christ in the hearts of Egyptian believers — to the contrary, they burn brightly.
 They shine even further into the darkness.

 I have but one candle of life to burn, and I would rather burn it out in a land filled with darkness than in a land flooded with light” – John Keith Falconer